 “In the next 12 months, you’ll start to see retail locations that are still relying on card swipes and the mag stripes make that conversion to chip,” said Randy Vanderhoof, executive director of the Smart Card Alliance.

-Counterfeit card fraud costs in the U.S. accounted for 48.2 percent ($7.86 billion) of gross card fraud losses worldwide, according to The Nilson Report.
-In particular, card issuers lost $4.91 billion and merchants lost $2.95 billion to counterfeit card fraud in 2015.
+In 2015, counterfeit card fraud costs in the U.S. accounted for 48.2 percent ($7.86 billion) of gross card fraud losses worldwide, according to The Nilson Report.
+In particular, card issuers lost $4.91 billion and merchants lost $2.95 billion to counterfeit card fraud.

-“Consumers need to realize the amount of fraud that was existing with the older magnetic stripe technology was beginning to impact everyone and making payments more inconvenient,” Vanderhoof said.
-“So this changeover is really a necessary in order to bring security back to the payment system.”
+“Consumers need to realize the amount of fraud that existed with the older magnetic stripe technology was beginning to impact everyone and making payments more inconvenient,” Vanderhoof said.
+“So this changeover is really necessary in order to bring security back to the payment system.”

 While EMV migration is far from complete, early payment network data shows counterfeit fraud may already be slowing down.

-“From May 2015 to May 2016, we saw a 47 percent decrease in counterfeit fraud at the merchants who have moved to EMV,” Visa’s Ericksen said.
-MasterCard has seen a 54 percent decrease in counterfeit card costs among its merchants from April 2015 to April 2016.
-On the flip side, “Among merchants who have not moved to EMV or are in the early stages of doing so, we’ve seen a 77 percent increase in counterfeit card fraud year-over-year,” said Chiro Aikat, senior vice president of product delivery (EMV) at MasterCard.
+When comparing March 2016 to March 2017, Visa saw a 58 percent decline in counterfeit fraud year-over-year, according to its latest EMV migration figures.
+Mastercard saw a 54 percent decrease in counterfeit card costs among its merchants from April 2015 to April 2016.
+On the flip side, “Among merchants who have not moved to EMV or are in the early stages of doing so, we’ve seen a 77 percent increase in counterfeit card fraud year-over-year,” said Chiro Aikat, senior vice president of product delivery (EMV) at Mastercard.